Am I entitled to inherit my parent’s share of my grandparent’s estate?

 Claiming under the Inheritance Act

-Grandchildren can also make a claim under the Inheritance Act, either as financial dependants or where they were treated as a ‘child of the family’.
+Grandchildren can also make a claim under the Inheritance Act, either as financial dependants or on the basis that they were treated as a ‘child of the family’.
 The court has a wide discretion under the Inheritance Act to distribute the estate in whatever way it thinks is reasonable, so such claims are not limited by what your own parent would have inherited.
-Indeed, Inheritance Act claims can also be made where your own parents are still alive.
+Indeed, Inheritance Act claims against grandparents can also be made where your own parents are still alive.